nngel/nngel/README.md

 ## Hi there 👋, My name is Edward Angel R. Lorica

-A computer science student, Currently studying at New Era University.
+A computer science student.
 This is my GitHub profile, where you'll find my code and projects.

 ## 🎓 Education
 I'm currently a student at New Era University.